Oregon Unemployment Eligibility

 Eligibility is decided based on a one year period called as the base period which is the first 4 of the last 5 calendar quarters completed at the time you file your initial claim.
 To qualify for UI

 monetarily you must –

-- Earn at least $1,000 in wages from employment.
+- Earn at least $1,000 in wages during the base period.
 This amount is subject to UI law.
 You must also have total base year wages that add up to or equal one and half times the wages earned during the highest quarter of the base period.

 - Worked at least 500 hrs and earned wages subject to UI law during the base year.

 Following are the non monetary eligibility criteria to qualify for UI in Oregon